fygar256/general-assembler-axx/README.md

 (3) mnemonic operands error_patterns binary_list
 ```

-・Comments
+・Comment

-If you write '/*' in a pattern file, the part after `/*' on that line will become a comment.
-Currently, you cannot close it with `*/`.
-It is only valid for the part after `/*` on that line.
+If '/*' is written in the pattern file, the part after `/*` on that line becomes a comment.
+Currently, you cannot close a line with `*/`.
+It is only valid after the `/*` on that line.

 ・Case sensitivity, variables

-The mnemonic in the pattern file is a character constant, so please write it in uppercase.
-The constant characters in operands should also be in uppercase.
-The assembly line accepts uppercase and lowercase characters as the same.
+Uppercase letters in the mnemonic and operands in the pattern file are treated as character constants.
+Lowercase letters are treated as variables.
+The mnemonic and operands assign the value of the expression or symbol at that position to the variable.

-The lowercase letters in operands, error_patterns, and binary_list are variables.
+Lowercase variables are referenced from error_patterns and binary_list.
+Lowercase letters a through n represent expressions, and lowercase letters o through z represent symbols.

-The values ​​of the expressions or symbols that correspond to the variable positions in the operands are assigned to the variables from operands.
+The assembly line accepts uppercase and lowercase letters as the same.

-Lowercase letters a to n represent expressions, and o to z represent symbols.
-Values ​​are referenced from the variables in error_pattern and binary_list.
-A special variable in assembly line expressions is '$$', which represents the current location counter.
+The special variable in assembly line expressions is '$$', which represents the current location counter.

 ・Expression, value

-There is an assignment operator `:=`.
-When `d:=24` is used, 24 is assigned to the variable d.
+There is an assignment operator :=.
+If you enter d:=24, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

-The prefix operator `#` takes the value of the symbol that follows.
+The prefix operator `#` takes the value of the symbol that follows it.

 The prefix operator `@` returns the number of bits of the value that follows.